umn-dash/latex-novice-typesetting/_episodes/03-columns-tables-and-templates.md

 teaching: 30
 exercises: 0
 questions:
-- "Key question: How can I add tabular data to a LaTeX document?"
+- "How can I add tabular data to a LaTeX document?"
-- "Key question: How can I organize my text into columns?"
+- "How can I organize my text into columns?"
-- "Key question: How can I use existing LaTeX templates to style my document in accordance with publisher or organization guidelines?"
+- "How can I use existing LaTeX templates to style my document in accordance with publisher or organization guidelines?"
 objectives:
 - "Create and customize a table in LaTeX."
 - "Re-organize our LaTeX document into multiple columns."